SavinMike/mkdocer/testDoc/ios/Pushwoosh/PushNotificationManager.md

 ### getPushToken: <a name="getPushToken:"></a>
 Gets current push token.

-* **Return Value** - Current push token.
+@return Current push token.
 May be nil if no push token is available yet.
 ```
 - (NSString *)getPushToken
 ```